-- Use multiple measures (range of assessment types and multiple points in time) supplementing district-centralized assessments with other formative assessments to provide a more comprehensive picture of student learning. - o Two practice ACTs a year are given and analyzed at the student level. - o Average 3D score is proficient. - o Math and physics classes use a form of standards-based grading, including multiple attempts to show mastery. - o Class assessments vary in type (projects, writing, multiple choice, short answer, essay). - Use screening, diagnostic, and progress monitoring assessment to correctly identify specific gaps and monitor improvement, especially for students receiving Tier 2 and 3 services, in addition to Tier 1 core instruction. (also see MTSS and Instruction) - o This is done by class; there is an opportunity to be more intentional and purposeful. - o BOY ACT provides understanding of where new students are skill-wise. - Make assessments accessible to students, including diverse learners and English Learners through employing features of universal design and use of accommodations and, where needed, modifications. - o IEP and 504 needs are met for all students. - Utilize assessment that reflect the key shifts in literacy and mathematics in teacher created or selected assessments. (see Rigorous Student Tasks) - o An adoption of the new Integrated Math Series includes unit projects based on real-world modeling and explanation of mathematical thinking. - o English assessments include writing across multiple texts including fiction and non-fiction. - Improve and promote assessment literacy. - o This is an area of opportunity, but most course are taught only by one teacher - Have a grading system that clearly, accurately, consistently, and fairly communicates learning progress and achievement to students, families, postsecondary institutions, and prospective employers. - o Common grading scale school-wide - o Grades monitored bi-weekly by MTSS - o GradeBooks are updated weekly with at least two assessments.
-Common deadline of 9 am on Fridays so all can monitor grades
+- Use multiple measures (range of assessment types and multiple points in time) supplementing district-centralized assessments with other formative assessments to provide a more comprehensive picture of student learning. - o The 11th Grade PSAT, one mandatory practice SAT, and one optional are given and analyzed at the student level. - o Average 3D score is proficient. - $o\ Math\ and\ physics\ classes\ use\ a\ form\ of\ standards-based\ grading,\ including\ multiple\ attempts\ to\ show\ mastery.$ - o Class assessments vary in type (projects, writing, multiple choice, short answer, essay). - Use screening, diagnostic, and progress monitoring assessment to correctly identify specific gaps and monitor improvement, especially for students receiving Tier 2 and 3 services, in addition to Tier 1 core instruction. (also see MTSS and Instruction) o Most teachers utilize classroom trackers that monitor the progress of mastery toward learning objectives. - o MTSS team monitors progress of Tier 2 and Tier 3 students bi-weekly and shares best practices and pertinent information with all necessary classroom teachers - o Each teacher participated in a data analysis conference with administration reviewing growth between two practice SAT tests and GPA - Make assessments accessible to students, including diverse learners and English Learners through employing features of universal design and use of accommodations and, where needed, modifications. - o IEP and 504 needs are met for all students. - Utilize assessments that reflect the key shifts in literacy and mathematics in teacher created or selected assessments. (see Rigorous Student Tasks) - o An adoption of the new Integrated Math Series includes unit projects based on real-world modeling and explanation of mathematical thinking. - o English assessments include writing across multiple texts including fiction and non-fiction. - Utilize assessments that measure the development of academic language for English learners. - Have access to and analyze school-wide, teacher team, and classroom assessment data to determine instructional effectiveness and subsequent learning needs - o Whole-staff PDs throughout the year focus on comparing student SAT to classroom GPA data to check alignment of classroom performance and standardized testing.
+Data is broken down by special subgroups and disaggregated by grade level, teacher, and content. - Improve and promote assessment literacy. - o This is an area of opportunity, but most courses are taught only by one teacher - Have a grading system that clearly, accurately, consistently, and fairly communicates learning progress and achievement to students, families, postsecondary institutions, and prospective employers. - o Common grading scale school-wide - o Grades monitored bi-weekly by MTSS - o GradeBooks are updated weekly with at least two assessments and a balance among the different weighted categories per the CTU professional grading standards and practices guidelines.
+All teachers adhere to the 9 a.m. deadline so staff can monitor grades. - o Professional Development sessions with teachers focus on creating a gradebook that reflects growth and is properly weighted according to importance of assignments.
+Professional Development also helps teachers plan check-points throughout the year for conferences and parent contact